profweiliu/environmental-design-capstone/charrette.md

 ## Charrette Goals

-The City of Durant is working toward a future that is more connected, inclusive, and resilient community.
+The City of Durant is working toward a future that is more connected, inclusive, and resilient.
 This charrette uses the [City Resilience Framework](https://resilientcitiesnetwork.org/city-resilience-framework/) to guide planning and design thinking across multiple spatial scales — from city to neighborhood to block-level design.

 Goals for this charrette include:
 1. Strengthen community resilience by translating resilience goals into clear, measurable design and planning strategies across city, neighborhood, and block scales.